soh09/2048_NEAT/README.md

                 - chosen synapse must not create a loop, and ideally source neuron should be lower order in a topological sort
             - neuron bias change (low priority)
             - synapse weight change
-    - [ ] implement some sort of species differentiating algorithm
+    - [x] implement some sort of species differentiating algorithm
-    - [ ] implement logic for evolving networks
+    - [x] implement logic for evolving networks
-        - when to "kill" certain underperforming species
+        - [ ] when to "kill" certain underperforming species
-        - probabilities for sexual reproduction, asexual reproduction, etc
+        - [ ] probabilities for sexual reproduction, asexual reproduction, etc

 3. Simulation of Generations and Populations
     - [x] create Sandbox class, which takes in a Network class, instantiates a Game object, and makes it play till game over/win condition is met

+4. Optimization
+    - [x] enable multiprocessing for parallel simulation
+    - [ ] optimize nn.NetworkGenome.distance()
+        - [x] optimized the difference calculation by removing unnecessary set creation, adding early stopping

 ### To Do
 - [ ] think about neuron and synapse cross over probabilities (dominant vs recessive)